jegert0/CatMachineVision/README.md

 ﻿# CatMachineVision

-- Feel free to use my data or code to train your own model or use my exported model
+- Feel free to use my data or code to train your own model